 The new black colour scheme was joined by large pictures ('murals') relevant to the area surrounding each site.
 These were later pahsed out and replaced by an all-black, and then a cream colour scheme.

 Welcome Break have talked about branching into another sector all together, with the opening of services at Cardiff Gate and after that Peartree, both of which aim for local traffic as much as long-distance traffic.
 This turned out to be followed by the introduction of more take-away units, shops and drive thrus aimed at commuter traffic.

 They took over the catering at the Eurotunnel UK Terminal, and later agreed to take on the freight terminal as well, but this agreement later ended, despite rumours it could be the start of more non-motorway units.

-Welcome Break also operate motels outside of motorway services, such as at M1 J40, but another has opened near Glasgow.
+Welcome Break also operate motels outside of motorway services.
+Currently their only such site is at M1 J40, but another has opened near Glasgow.